Updated: April 10, 2026

 Fastest Method

-If you regularly switch between two audio devices — say, headphones for focused work and speakers when you are doing something casual — the taskbar method is the fastest route with no menus to navigate.
+If you regularly switch between two audio devices, the taskbar method is the fastest route with no menus to navigate.

 On Windows 11:

-1. Click the speaker/volume icon in the bottom-right taskbar to open the volume flyout.
+1. Click the speaker/volume icon in the bottom-right taskbar.

-2. Look for the small arrow (chevron icon) to the right of the volume slider.
-Click it.
+2. Click the small arrow (chevron icon) to the right of the volume slider.

 3. A list of all active playback devices appears.
-Click any device to immediately make it the active output.
+Click any device to switch instantly.

 On Windows 10: